 Individual and Group Counseling

-For more than twenty years, I have had the honor of providing individual, couples, and group counseling, supervising and mentoring therapists, and leading training programs.
+For nearly 30 years, Elizabeth has had the honor of providing individual, couples, and group counseling, supervising and mentoring therapists, and leading training programs.

 Working with Trauma Survivors

-First as a volunteer during college and then for seven years as a young professional, I worked in rape crisis and crime victim centers providing individual and group counseling, crisis intervention, and critical incident response to women, children, and men impacted by traumatic grief and crimes of violence.
-As a Counselor and then Counseling Director, I developed innovative healing programs for survivors, supervised a team of counselors and counseling interns, and trained new staff and volunteers in counseling, trauma, and crisis intervention skills.
-Advanced training in Critical Incident Stress Management gave me the skills needed to provide on-site response in the aftermath of September 11th and other workplace tragedies.
+First as a volunteer during college and then for seven years as a young professional, Elizabeth worked in rape crisis and crime victim centers providing individual and group counseling, crisis intervention, and critical incident response to women, children, and men impacted by traumatic grief and crimes of violence.
+As a Counselor and then Counseling Director, she developed innovative healing programs for survivors, supervised a team of counselors and counseling interns, and trained new staff and volunteers in counseling, trauma, and crisis intervention skills.
+Advanced training in Critical Incident Stress Management gave her the skills needed to provide on-site response in the aftermath of September 11th and other workplace tragedies.
+Her extensive training in both EMDR Therapy and IFS provide her with the tools necessary to support clients in transforming trauma and experiencing comprehensive, lasting change.

 Working with Children and Families